 You'll feel much less lonely by doing good deeds and putting smiles on face.

-3. Search the internet for organizations doing good work in your community, or groups devoted to a hobby or interest of yours, get info and go to a meeting.
+3. Another way to cure loneliness is to search the internet for organizations doing good work in your community, or groups devoted to a hobby or interest of yours, get info and go to a meeting.
 Get involved in one or two.
 Offer your expertise or time.
 You’ll meet lots of good people who are trying to make a difference in the world.
 And just one new friend may make a difference in your life . . . and help you to cure loneliness!

 Teach a class at the local adult education center.
 Your students and colleagues will form relationships with you.
 You'll be chipping away at that stubborn loneliness in no time.